-Firms in the United States employ GAAP, or generally accepted accounting principles, whereas multinational investors use IFRS, or International Financial Reporting Standards.
+Firms in the United States employ GAAP or accepted accounting principles, whereas multinational investors use IFRS or International Financial Reporting Standards.

 Key Takeaways